Guidebook Development Fund

 In a wildly unexpected turn of events, Keketuohai National Park has re-opened to climbing after 8 years!
 After years of uncertainty over climbing access, the park finally has decided to take a stance that climbing can be beneficial to a national park that is otherwise far-flung in one of the most northwesterly reaches of China.

 The guidebook sorely needs an update in media and information.
-The first guidebook by Polish climber Ola Przybysz came out in 2014, with a small update written by the Wild West China Exploration team making an update a year later after they established more routes there.
+The first guidebook by Polish climber Ola Przybysz came out in 2014, with a small update written by the Wild West China Exploration team (which I was in!) making an update a year later after they established more routes there.